 Show the attribution of income or loss the partner or owner is entitled to as a percentage of the total.
-Write percentages as four-digit numbers, eg show 15% as 15.00.
+Write percentages as four-digit numbers, for example show 15% as 15.00.

-For LTCs with only one one owner the percentage will be a five-digit number, eg show 100% as 100.00.
+For LTCs with only 1 owner the percentage will be a five-digit number, for example show 100% as 100.00.